DrSmithFr/ts-pixel/README.md

 ## Source Code - No licence

 Without a license, the default copyright laws apply, meaning that I retain all rights to these source code and no one may reproduce, distribute, or create derivative works from this work.
+Access to the source code is solely for review purposes.